-Nuisance One: Lack of current license and/or rabies tag
+Nuisance One: Lack of current license, lack of current rabies tag; or lack of both.

-A dog without a collar or harness with a current license and/or valid rabies tag securely attached.
+A dog without a collar or harness with a current license and valid rabies tag securely attached.

 Nuisance Two: Running at large A dog running at large in the Town.